On my most recent business trip I had the pleasure of meeting a very nice, well dressed couple at the airport.

 Naturally, I wanted to learn more about Nina so I did a bit of digging.

 I found this great interview in which Nina says, “I count on my husband for giving me the best career advice, because when we opened our firm in 1970 he said, “There are three types of consultants: those who give the client what they want to hear, those who do good research and tell the client what they need to hear, and those who vacillate between the two.”
-As he put it, “You could only make money doing one or two.‘” Check out the interview to hear more pearls of wisdom.
+As he put it, “You could only make money doing one or two.‘”

 While our encounter was brief it was very rewarding.
 Go out of your way to give someone a compliment.
 Make their day and open yourself up to discovering who’s around you.
 You never know what connections you’ll make.